|Nutritional Guidelines (per serving)|

-This salsa is made with the addition of vinegar, which makes it safe for home canning.
+This easy homemade salsa is made with the addition of vinegar, which makes it safe for home canning.

 - 8 ounces jalapenos